Braindead (film): Plot

-At her funeral, Lionel tranquilizes Vera to keep her from attacking the mourners.
-Later, while returning to the graveyard to administer more of it, he is accosted and beaten by a group of hoodlums who presume him to be a necrophiliac.
-Vera suddenly bursts from her grave and attacks the hoodlums.
-In the ensuing commotion, the gang leader "Void", as well as the local priest Father McGruder, are bitten and become zombies, so Lionel has to keep them locked in the basement too.
-After the nurse and priest copulate and produce a zombie baby, Lionel breaks up with Paquita to keep her safe.
-Shortly afterward, Lionel's uncle Les arrives to wrangle with Lionel over Vera's estate.
-Discovering the zombies, which he believes to be dead bodies, in the basement, Les blackmails his nephew into giving up the house and his inheritance and invites his friends over for a housewarming party despite Lionel's objections.
+Lionel arranges Vera's funeral and burial, keeping her tranquilized to protect the mourners.
+Later, he returns to the graveyard to administer more tranquilizer, but is beaten by a group of hoodlums who mistake him for a necrophiliac.
+Vera bursts from her grave and attacks the hoodlums.
+In the ensuing commotion, the gang leader, "Void," as well as the local priest, Father McGruder, are bitten and become zombies, prompting Lionel to lock them up in the basement as well.
+After discovering that the nurse and priest have copulated and produced a zombie baby, Lionel breaks up with Paquita to keep her safe.

+Lionel's uncle, Les, arrives to confront Lionel over Vera's estate.
+In the basement, Les sees the tranquilized zombies and mistakenly believes them to be dead bodies.
+He blackmails his nephew into relinquishing the house and his inheritance.
+Despite Lionel's objections, he invites his friends over for a housewarming party.

-During the party, Paquita arrives to try to make amends with Lionel.
-She discovers the zombies in the basement, and Lionel explains to her all that has occurred.
-She is able to convince Lionel to administer poison to the zombies to finally kill them, but after injecting the zombies with it, he discovers the poison is animal stimulants, which revives them.
-They narrowly escape the now-enhanced zombies, who burst into the house upstairs and slaughter the party guests.
-The guests subsequently reanimate and begin to attack the survivors.
-Lionel enters the house with a lawnmower and proceeds to mow through a horde of zombies, while Paquita tries to dispose of zombie body parts in the blender.
+During the party, Paquita arrives to make amends with Lionel.
+After she discovers the zombies in the basement, Lionel explains the situation to her.
+She convinces him to use poison to kill the zombies.
+However, Lionel mistakenly injects them with an animal stimulant instead.
+The pair narrowly escapes as the invigorated zombies rush upstairs and infect the party guests.
+Lionel uses a lawn mower to mow through the zombies, while Paquita disposes of the still-hostile zombie body parts with a blender.
 Les enters the basement, where he is beheaded by Vera, who has now grown to monstrous proportions.
-Vera erupts from the basement and pursues them both to the rooftop as the house catches fire from a burst gas pipe.
+Vera erupts from the basement and pursues Lionel and Paquita to the rooftop as the house catches fire from a burst gas pipe.

-As Vera corners them on the roof, Lionel confronts his mother and reveals that he witnessed Vera drowning his father and his lover in the bathtub as a child, and proclaims that he is no longer afraid of her.
-Vera becomes enraged and swallows Lionel with an opening in her stomach before trying to kill Paquita.
-Lionel cuts his way out of his mother's body with the good luck pendant, causing Vera to fall back into the burning house.
-Lionel and Paquita escape the burning rooftop as the fire brigade arrives.
-They kiss and then walk away arm-in-arm.
+Lionel confronts Vera and reveals that he witnessed her drowning his father and his mistress as a child, which caused his trauma.
+After he proclaims that he is no longer afraid of her, an enraged Vera stuffs Lionel into her stomach and prepares to kill Paquita.
+Lionel cuts his way out of his mother's body with the good luck pendant, causing Vera to fall into the burning house.

+Lionel and Paquita escape the burning rooftop just as the fire brigade arrives.
+They kiss and then walk away arm in arm.